 2. Sarojini Naidu

-A key figure during the independence of India was a poet who earned her title of ‘Nightingale of India’.
+A key figure during the independence of India was a poet who earned her title of ‘Nightingale of India‘.
 She was born on 13th February 1879 in Hyderabad.
 Her parents were Bengali Aghorenath Chattopdhyaya and Barad Sundari Devi Chattopadhyay.
 Being the eldest of 8 siblings, she graduated from the University of Madras.
-Meeting with famous dignities of independence, she got her courage to stand against British rule.
+Meeting with famous dignities of independence, she got the courage to stand against British rule.
 Helped in the formation of Women’s Indian Association and presented India’s suffrage in Joint Select Committee in London.

 3. Madam Bhikaji Cama

 A very prominent figure in India’s Independence who is known for hosting India’s National Flag on foreign soil.
 She was born on 24th September 1861to Sorabji Framji Patel and his wife Jaijibai Sorabai Patel.
 She went to Alexandra Girl’s English Institution and got married to Rustam Cama in 1885.
-Her earlier life was fully devoted to social works.
+Her earlier life was fully devoted to social work.
 Later she went to Paris and formed the Paris Indian Society and wrote literature on freedom movements.
 In 1907, she presented herself over the topics of famines and taxes levied in India and hoisted the Indian flag over there.
 Later came to be known as the Mother of the Indian Revolution.

 4. Begum Hazrat Mahal

 A revolutionary lady during the revolt of 1857, was born in 1820.
 She was famously known as Begum of Awadh and wife of Nawab of Awadh Wajid Ali Shah.
-Her name was Muhammedi Khanum.
+Her name was Muhammadi Khanum.
 She was a simple woman not belonging to any royal family and found her way to be the second wife of Nawab of Awadh.
 In 1857, she sent her troops led by Raja Jalal Singh against the British and took over Lucknow.
 However, the British took Lucknow again and Begum Hazrat Mahal had to flee to Nepal where she died on 7th April 1879.

 5. Annie Besant

-A socialist, educationist, and a women’s rights activist played an emerging role during Independence.
+A socialist, educationist, and women’s rights activist played an emerging role during Independence.
 She was born on 1st October 1847 to William Burton Persse Wood and Emily Roche Morris.
-She became a prominent speaker of the National Secular Society.
+She became a prominent speaker at the National Secular Society.
 She fought against social evils such as caste discrimination, child marriage, and dowry acts.
 During World War I, she launched the All India Home Rule League and as a result, she was put on house arrest.
-However, she was freed with the help of Mahatma Gandhi in 1917 and became leader of the Indian National Congress.
+However, she was freed with the help of Mahatma Gandhi in 1917 and became the leader of the Indian National Congress.
 She died on 20th September 1933.

 6. Aruna Asaf Ali

 Born on 16th July 1909, she was known as the “Grand Old Lady of Indian Independence”.
 Aruna completed her education at All Saints College in Nanital and after that, she got married to Asif Ali.
 She took part in non-violent agitations during the Salt Satyagrah Movement.
-Later she got arrest but was released because of the Gandhi-Irwin pact which demanded the release of several freedom fighters including Aruna.
+Later she got arrested but was released because of the Gandhi-Irwin pact which demanded the release of several freedom fighters including Aruna.
 She didn’t take part in political activities but conducted various underground movements.
 She played an important role in the formation of the National Federation of Indian Women in 1954.
 She was awarded Padma Vibhushan in 1992 and Bharat Ratna in 1997.

 7. Usha Mehta

 She was born in Saras village in Gujarat on 25th March 1920.
-Just at the age of 8 years, she became an active freedom fighter and participated in a protest against the Simon commission in 1928.
+Just at the age of 8 years, she became an active freedom fighter and participated in a protest against the Simon Commission in 1928.
 Due to his father being a judge under British rule, her participation during the early days was limited.
 In 1939, she graduated from Wilson College of Bombay and participated in Quit India Movement in 1942.
 Her role is known because of the setting up of congress radio which was an underground radio that was functioned during the Quit India movement.